 Faculty and instructors must complete an official College Incident Report form at Public Safety for all Level II infractions.
-Copies will be distributed to the faculty member, Program Director, Department Chair, Academic Deans, the Provost, and the Vice President of Student Development.
+Copies will be distributed to the faculty member, Program Director, Department Chair and the Vice President of Student Development.

 ACADEMIC DISHONESTY